18F/gcp-appengine-template/README.md

 ### Google App Engine
 App Engine is a simple way to deploy applications that will automatically scale up and down according to load, collect logs, etc.  https://cloud.google.com/appengine/

+### Google Cloud SQL
+Cloud SQL is an easy way to provision and manage databases.
+We are using PostgreSQL for our infrastructure, but you can use MySQL if you like.
+Our configuration sets the production database to be HA, with staging/dev non-HA.

 ### Terraform
 Terraform orchestrates the project setup, creating databases, storage,